-Few organizations have benefitted from the shift to digital media quite like nonprofits.
+Few organizations have benefited from the shift to digital media quite like nonprofits.
 They save thousands on mail costs, and unlike telemarketers and volunteers, their websites can promote their causes all day, every day.
 However, it takes more than just a website to generate support and donations.

 The number of nonprofit organizations has increased dramatically over the last few decades, and as of 2015, there are 1.5 million registered nonprofits in the United States alone.
 While many of these organizations support worthy causes, this means that your organization needs to stand out if you want to attract donations and volunteers.